AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 5.1.
 Climatology

-> Summary: There's essentially no difference between the univariate bias correction methods
+> Summary: There's essentially no difference between the univariate methods
 > with respect to the daily minimum and maximum temperature climatologies.
 > While the raw RCM data is less biased than the raw GCM data,
 > it also makes no difference whether the GCM data is dynamically downscaled or not
 > prior to applying bias correction.

-With respect to daily minimum and maximum temperature, all the univariate bias correction methods do an almost perfect job of representing the observed (AGCD) 1980-2019 annual mean (e.g. Figure 5.1.1) and seasonal cycle (e.g. Figure 5.1.2) when trained on that same 1980-2019 observed data
+With respect to daily minimum and maximum temperature, both univariate bias correction methods do an almost perfect job of representing the observed (AGCD) 1980-2019 annual mean (e.g. Figure 5.1.1) and seasonal cycle (e.g. Figure 5.1.2) when trained on that same 1980-2019 observed data